mit-pdos/cspec/README.md

 * `Automation.v`: a bunch of nice Ltac
 * `Bytes.v`: (currently axiomatic) definition of byte strings of known lengths.
   These will nicely extract to Haskell's `Data.ByteString.Strict`.
+* `SepLogic/`: (the start of) a separation logic library, somewhat modelled after FSCQ's separation logic but mostly influenced by FRAP.
+There is little automation so far as it has not yet been necessary.
-* `Mem.v`: as in FSCQ, a `mem A V` is a `A -> option V`, where addresses are required to have deciable equality in order to update memories.
+  * `Mem/`: as in FSCQ, a `mem A V` is a `A -> option V`, where addresses are required to have deciable equality in order to update memories.
-* `Disk.v`: self-explanatory; just defines `disk` as an appropriate memory, using `nat` addresses and 4KB values.
+  * `Pred/`: predicates over memories, including separation logic connectives and primitives (`star`, `ptsto`, etc.)
+* `Disk.v`: defines `disk`, a memory with fixed size that always maps addresses [0, size).
 * `Shallow/`

   FSCQ-like programming languages at each layer.
-We avoid abstraction and thus repeat the definitions of `prog`, `exec`, and `exec_recover` at every layer.
+We have a generic `prog` and semantics, so that each layer specifies some operations and how they execute but gets the rest of the semantics for free.

-  - `Prog.v`: programs over three disks (`prog3 T`).
+  - `ProgLang/Prog.v`: programs over generic operations, parametrized by the operations' semantics.
-  - `ProgTheorems.v`: some sample theorems about the execution semantics, including the monad laws
+  - `ProgLang/ProgTheorems.v`: some sample theorems about the execution semantics, including the monad laws
-  - `Hoare.v`: (currently unused) Hoare quadruples and doubles, with desugaring from quadruples to doubles and some equivalence proofs between the different spec definitions.
+  - `ProgLang/Hoare.v`: Hoare quadruples and doubles, with desugaring from quadruples to doubles and some equivalence proofs between the different spec definitions.
+  - `Interpret.v`: implementing one language (the "spec language") in terms of another (the "implementation language") by providing implementations for each spec operation and proving semantics preservation in a refinement-based approach.
+Produces a theorem about spec programs translated to implementation programs.
+  - `TwoDiskProg.v`: instantiation of `prog` for programs that manipulate two disks, where one might fail at any time.
-  - `SequentialDisk.v`: programs over a single, sequential disk (`sprog T`).
+  - `SeqDiskProg.v`: programs over a single disk without failures.
-  - `ReplicatedDisk.v`: implements each operation in `sprog` with a program in `prog3`, defines a simple translation/interpreter from `sprog` to `prog3` that uses these operations, and then proves that the translated code faithfully simulates the original.
-Follows much of the same approach as the optimistic translator in CFSCQ.
+  - `ReplicatedDisk.v`: implements the `SeqDiskProg` interface using `TwoDiskProg`, using replication to handle failure of a single disk seamlessly.
+Requires recovery to patch up an inconsistency that might be created due to a crash between writing to the two disks.
+When this proof is finished, recovery at this layer should be completely hidden from clients.

 * `Refinement/`
   * `Implements/` defines an IO monad and the notion of an implementation